 ● A good people-person/listener with a track record of successful hiring and staff retention.

 ● Detail-oriented: able to keep a budget and remain on top of finances.
-Can oversee and drive a business plan.
 Will ensure legal and financial compliance for the Community Voters Project.

 The Community Voters Project is an equal opportunity employer and will not discriminate against any employee or applicant on the basis of race, color, national or ethnic origin, religion, age, sex, handicap, pregnancy, or veteran status.